GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/03.121-130/07.Decisive-Day/docs.md

 ---
+title: |
-title: 127.
-Decisive Day
+    127. Decisive Day - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 127.
+Decisive Day.
+The great decisive day is at hand, is at hand!
+The great decisive day is at hand; The day when Christ will come, To call his children home, And to seal the sinner's doom, is at hand, is at hand; And to seal the sinner's doom, is at hand.
+    keywords:  |
-    keywords: Christ in Song, Decisive Day, The great decisive day is at hand,
+        Christ in Song, adventhymnals, advent hymnals, Decisive Day, The great decisive day is at hand.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 127. DECISIVE DAY
+####  Christ in Song,

 ```txt
 1.